High-dimensional and Permutation Invariant Anomaly Detection: Top Quark Tagging Dataset and Semi-Visible Jets

 \section{Top Quark Tagging Dataset and Semi-Visible Jets}

 The top quark tagging dataset is the widely-used community standard benchmark from Ref.~\cite{Kasieczka:2019dbj,kasieczka_gregor_2019_2603256}.
 Events are simulated with Pythia 8~\cite{Sjostrand:2006za,Sjostrand:2014zea} and Delphes~\cite{Mertens:2015kba,Selvaggi:2014mya} (ATLAS card).
 The background consists of dijets produced via Quantum Chromodynamics (QCD) and the signal is top quark pair production with all-hadronic decays.
 The default energy flow algorithm in Delphes is used to create jet consituents, which are clustered using the anti-$k_T$ algorithm with $R=0.8$.~\cite{Cacciari:2005hq,Cacciari:2011ma,Cacciari:2008gp}.
 All jets in the range $550$~GeV~$< p_T < 650$~GeV and $|\eta| < 2$ are saved for processing.
-Each jet is represented with up to 200 constituents (zero-padded if fewer; truncated if more).
+Each jet is represented with up to 100 constituents (zero-padded if fewer; truncated if more).

 In practice, supervised learning should be used to look for top quark jets\footnote{Top quark jet modeling has known inaccuracies, so there still may be utility in training directly with (unlabeled) data, but since it is possible to isolate relatively pure samples of top quark jets in data, this is far from `anomaly detection'.}.
 To illustrate the anomaly detection abilities of our approach, we also simulate jets produced from a dark shower within a hidden valley model~\cite{Strassler:2006im,Carloni:2010tw,Carloni:2011kk,Knapen:2021eip}.
 Our dark showers are motivated by\footnote{In contrast to Ref.~\cite{Buss:2022lxw}, our mesons have much higher masses, which makes the substructure more non-trivial.} Ref.~\cite{Buss:2022lxw}, and consist of a $Z'$ with a mass of 1.4 TeV that decays to two dark fermions charged under a strongly coupled U(1)'.
 These fermions have a mass of 75 GeV and hadronize into dark pion and $\rho$ mesons, each of which can decay back to the Standard Model.
 The meson masses are 150 GeV, resulting in two-prong jet substructure.
+The anomaly detection performance evaluated in the dataset similar to~Ref.~\cite{Buss:2022lxw} is reported in App.~\ref{app:dark_jets}.